 Since the introduction of the Coronavirus Act 2020 (the “Act”) on 25 March 2020, many may think that tenants should be able to stay on, even when rent is not being paid on time during the current Covid-19 situation.

 Well, it is possible.
-The Act provides a tenant some protection from the landlord’s repossession of the business premises for non-payment of rent(s) during the “relevant period” (which has now been extended to 31st December, subject to review).
+The Act provides a tenant some protection from the landlord’s repossession of the business premises for non-payment of rent(s) during the “relevant period” (which has now been extended to 31st March 2021).

 But don’t forget that business property tenants need to comply with other obligations in the lease – for example, repair and maintenance, and continuous occupation etc. The protection from the repossession is not extended to other breaches of the lease covenants.

 It is also important to note that the Act applies to those business tenancies where the leasehold premises are “occupied” by the tenant or the lawful occupier “for the purpose of a business carried on” by the same tenant/occupier.

 Here is our guide for tenants of what to do and what not to do.

 - Continue occupying your business premises and carry on your business at the premises from time to time – even though you might not be able to open them to your customer/client for the time being;